tetsu97/klipper-pizza-oven/README.md

 * Job History: Log and review past cycles, including a chart of the actual temperature curve.

+* Simplified Installation: Create an installation script and package the application as a Moonraker extension for easy setup.

 * Theme Switching: Implement a light theme and a high-contrast mode.

 * And much more...